ziobrowskipiotr/Java_projects/Object_Oriented_Programming_Project/README.md

 # Fuel Prices in Krakow Application

-This JavaFX application displays information about fuel prices at gas stations in Krakow, Poland.
+This JavaFX application displays information about fuel prices at gas stations in Cracow, Poland.
 It fetches the latest price data through web scraping from selected websites.
 The application provides a user interface with tables and charts to present current fuel prices efficiently.

 ## Features